 Service 311 was introduced by Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) in 1926.
-The service ran between Leominster and Bromyard on Fridays only and was operated by the newly built Hereford depot.
+The service ran between Leominster and Bromyard on Fridays only for Leominster Market Day, and was operated by the newly built Hereford depot.

 On Saturday 11th February 1928, Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) renumbered their entire network, and at this time Service 311 became Service 422.